 Journey Medical Corporation to Participate in Upcoming October 2022 Investor Conferences

-/EIN News/ -- SCOTTSDALE, Ariz., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Journey Medical Corporation (“Journey Medical”) (Nasdaq: DERM), a commercial-stage pharmaceutical company that focuses on the development and commercialization of pharmaceutical products for the treatment of dermatological conditions, today announced that Claude Maraoui, President and Chief Executive Officer, will participate in two upcoming investor conferences.
+SCOTTSDALE, Ariz., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Journey Medical Corporation ("Journey Medical") DERM, a commercial-stage pharmaceutical company that focuses on the development and commercialization of pharmaceutical products for the treatment of dermatological conditions, today announced that Claude Maraoui, President and Chief Executive Officer, will participate in two upcoming investor conferences.

 Details of the events are as follows: